Cataracts

 Reasons for Cataract Surgery

-Cataracts can cause blurry vision, and increase the glare from lights.
-In their early stages, cataracts usually are not troublesome but, as they thicken, surgery to remove them may be required.
+Patients who become aware of visual difficulties related to cataracts usually experience, especially at night, clouded, blurred or dim vision.
+In their early stages, cataracts usually are not troublesome but, as they worsen, surgery to remove them may be required.
 Typically, surgery is needed because cataracts are interfering with everyday activities, or the treatment of another eye problem.
+Cataract surgery is among the safest and most commonly performed procedures in modern medicine.

 Benefits of Cataract Surgery